 Also, it sounds like Pia may be making a plan for the following week – 12 December – for a holiday celebration.
 It’s not final, but wanted to put it out there so your calendars don’t fill up.

-Some of you have asked about running a bit on the weekends.
-It would be good to start that in a week or so.
-In general, you don’t want to run a longer segment on the weekend than we are doing during the week – so if you ran next weekend, it shouldn’t have segments longer than 7 minutes.
+I know some of you have started adding in an extra run on the weekend.
+This is the time for all of you to start doing that if you haven’t already.
+This will really help you continue to build your stamina and will make the runs during the week easier.
+In general, you don’t want to run a longer segment on the weekend than we are doing during the week – so if you ran next weekend, it shouldn’t have segments longer than 10 minutes.
 The run should be no more than 30-35 total minutes including walk time.
 Pay attention to your pace, too, so you don’t go too fast.
 Your muscles have been building so you can add that third run, but we don’t want you to push too much and get injured.
 As we run longer segments, it will become more important to have that extra run on the weekend so the longer runs during the week aren’t so tiring.

 Some of you have asked about eating before the run.
 In general, it is good to have something in your stomach before you run, but not too much.
 The key for all of you is to experiment.
 A little later, as we are running for longer, I will send a long, information-packed email put together by WRW’s founder, Paula, on the science and theory behind what to eat before and after a run.
 But I don’t think we need that level of detail yet.
 For now, you should be trying different things to see what works for you because everyone is different.
 Personally, I usually have a yogurt or a banana along with coffee and whole milk.
 It’s enough to keep my stomach from grumbling and will give me a little energy, but won’t sit like a lump.
 I know other runners like oatmeal or a smoothie or maybe half a bagel with cream cheese.
 The important thing is to have something.
 As we start to run longer, you will need a little more energy and it’s good to start trying things now.